Hyp26cs/Hyp26cs.github.io/_pages/about.md

 My name is Yupeng Han (韩玉鹏).
 I am currently a second-year Master's student (since Sepetember 2024) majoring in Computer Science and Technology at University of Science and Technology of China [(USTC)](https://www.ustc.edu.cn/), advised by A/Prof. [Zhenya Huang](http://staff.ustc.edu.cn/~huangzhy/) (黄振亚) & A/Res.
 [Kai Zhang](http://home.ustc.edu.cn/~sa517494/) (张凯).
 Prior to this, I obtained my Bachelor’s degree in Computer Science and Technology from Nanjing University of Finance and Economics [(NUFE)](https://www.nufe.edu.cn/) in 2024.

 My research interest includes Multimodal Representation Learning, LLM Pretraining especially at Long-Context Reasoning and Efficient Architecture.
-I am fortunate to collaborate with researchers and have co-authored several papers presented at top-tier conferences, including NeurIPS, CVPR, WWW, CIKM.
+I am fortunate to collaborate with researchers and have co-authored several papers presented at top-tier conferences, including NeurIPS, CVPR, WWW, IJAI, CIKM.

 # 🔥 News